skngetich/msc-dsa-mod3/linear-models/README.md

 **Example 1**

 A team of veterinarians wants to compare the effectiveness of two fertility treatments for pandas in captivity.
 The two treatments are in-vitro fertilization and male fertility medications.
 This experiment has one explanatory variable: type of fertility treatment.
 The response variable is a measure of fertility rate.

+`Factor variables` are categorical variables that can be either numeric or string variables.
+There are a number of advantages to converting categorical variables to factor variables.